ryanmillerwork/dl_docs/dg_docs.md

     • The specified DynGroups and all the lists they contain are deallocated and their names are removed.

 Errors
-    • TCL_ERROR: `dyngroup "<name>" not found` if a specified group name does not exist.
+    • TCL_ERROR: `dg_delete: dyngroup "<name>" not found` if a specified group name does not exist.
 This error is NOT thrown when using the `ALL` keyword, which will complete silently even if no groups exist.

 Example
     # Setup